jakesonderman/lsat_prep_site_2/Tasks.md

 ```

 ## Next Steps
+1. Update Calendar and Progress pages to use user data
-1. Implement actual API routes for authentication
+2. Implement actual API routes for authentication
-2. Connect to a database for user storage
+3. Connect to a MongoDB database for user storage
-3. Update the existing features to work with user accounts
+4. Add environment variables for database connection